Sujay-j/Sujay-j/README.md

 ### Hi there ,I'm Sujay J 👋
 #### I have Completed my Post Graduation on MCA in year(2020)
-## I am an Machine Learning and Artificial Intelligence Enthusiastic and to become an aspiring Data Scientist
+# I am an Machine Learning and Artificial Intelligence Enthusiastic and to become an aspiring Data Scientist
-## Very Eager to Learn new Things every time.

 - 🔭 I’m currently Looking for a career in MachineLearning and Artificial Intelligence